jamalsoueidan/jamalsoueidan/README.md

 ### Hi there 👋

 I'm Jamal, a Fullstack developer passionate about **building SaaS applications**.
 From developing backend systems to creating frontend interfaces, I enjoy every step of delivering impactful solutions.
+I have experience integrating third-party services, developing reactive and offline-first applications, working with both SPA and SSR frameworks like Next.js and Remix, and creating backend endpoints using Convex, Node(Express), or Azure Functions.
+I'm skilled in relational databases SQL (MySQL or PostgreSQL), NoSQL databases ( MongoDB), writing E2E tests using Cypress or Playwright, and automating CI/CD pipelines with GitHub Actions.

 Explore my [repositories](https://github.com/jamalsoueidan?tab=repositories) to see examples of what I’ve been working on.